BH2678696/bh2678696.github.io/Notebook.md

 ## Flutter Notes

 ### What is Flutter?
-- Definition:
+- Definition: A framework made by Google for building apps that work on web, Android, and iOS- with one codebase.
 - Why is it useful?
+It saves lots of time and money because you write the code and build the app one time and it displays on all three.

 ---